Applications for the 2020 Cadetship Program are now closed.

 What does the program offer you?

-The Australian Public Service, or APS, offers a range of benefits, including:
+The APS offers a range of benefits, including:

 - Flexible working hours and conditions